 We all have different personalities and nowhere do our individual traits reflect more than in sports.
 It is critical that your sports trainer’s personality gels with yours.
 This will help in you attaining results a lot faster.
 Otherwise, you will struggle with your trainer, and you may never achieve your best.

 It’s a good practice to see whether a personalized sports trainer has testimonials from their earlier clients or not.
 If their previous clients have praised them in testimonials, it means that the chances are high that even you will gain from their training.
 In other words, testimonials show that the investment you will make as a client will be a prudent one.

 It’s always better to read into the fine print of the contract you are signing with a personalized sports trainer.
 For example, check if the trainer is insured or not.
 A personalized trainer should be insured against the risk of malpractice lawsuits, which could be filed by people he or she trains in the event they sustain injuries while training.
 This will help you in getting compensation in the case of an unfortunate event of an injury while training.
 Also, check about cancellation policy in the contract.
 In case, you want to move on from one sports trainer to another, you need to be aware of clauses governing cancellation of the contract.

-If you’re looking for a personalized sports trainer for basketball and football training in Mississauga, ON, reach out to One on One Pro Sport and Conditioning.
+If you’re looking for a personalized sports trainer for basketball and football training in Mississauga, ON, reach out to O3P Academy.
 We aim to get young athletes ready to dominate college play and beyond with the help of our personal sports trainer and outsourced experts.
 We provide personalized sports training services for athletes across Mississauga, Oakville, Brampton and other parts of the Greater Toronto Area.